MathieuMorel62/holbertonschool-higher_level_programming/README.md

 <summary>How to import functions from another file</summary>
 <br>

->Import functions from another file by using "import file_name" or "from file_name import function_name".
+>To import functions from another file in Python, you can use the `import` statement followed by the name of the module you want to import.
+For example, to import a function named `my_function` from a file named `my_module.py`, you would write `import my_module` and then use `my_module.my_function()` to call the function.
 </details>
 <details>
 <summary>How to use imported functions</summary>
 <br>

->Use imported functions by referencing it with the imported file name and dot operator file_name.function_name() or directly function_name()
+>To use imported functions in Python, simply call the function by its name, preceded by the name of the module it was imported from.
+For example, if you imported a function `my_function` from a module `my_module`, you would call it using `my_module.my_function()`.
 </details>
 <details>
 <summary>How to create a module</summary>
 <br>

->To create a module in Python, create a .py file and define functions, variables, and other elements.
-To use the module in another file, use the import statement followed by the file name (without the .py extension).
+>To create a module in Python, simply create a new .py file with the desired code and functions.
+Then, the functions can be imported into other Python scripts by using the `import` statement, as described above.
 </details>
 <details>
 <summary>How to use the built-in function dir()</summary>
 <br>

->The built-in function dir() lists all the names of the members of a module or object.
-It takes an object or module as an argument and returns a list of strings containing the names of the members of this object or module.
+>The built-in function `dir()` in Python can be used to see a list of all the names (attributes) defined in an object, including functions and variables.
+For example, you can call `dir(module_name)` to see a list of all the functions and variables defined in a module.
 </details>
 <details>
 <summary>How to prevent code in your script from being executed when imported</summary>
 <br>

->To prevent code in your script from being executed when imported, use an if __name__ == "__main__": statement around your code.
+>To prevent code in your script from being executed when imported, use an `if __name__ == "__main__":` statement around your code.
 This code will only be executed when the script is run directly and not when it is imported.
 </details>
 <details>
 <summary>How to use command line arguments with your Python programs</summary>
 <br>

->To use command line arguments with your Python programs, use the sys library and access the sys.argv list.
-This list contains the command line arguments passed when the script is run.
+>To use command line arguments with your Python programs, you can use the `sys.argv` list, which contains the command line arguments passed to the script.
+For example, if you want to access the first argument passed to your script, you would use `sys.argv[1]`.
+You can import the `sys` module by writing `import sys` at the top of your script.
 </details>

 ---------------------------------